yegor256/blog/_posts/2015/sep/2015-09-29-mayonnaise.md

 Well, yes and no.

+{% quote IT recruiters stay between us, stealing our money and protecting that position for themselves %}

 On one hand, there are plenty of job sites and rather powerful technologies for finding the right person.
 There is [StackOverflow Careers](https://careers.stackoverflow.com/),